 These visas are available to representatives of international organizations such as the United Nations and the World Bank.

-These visas are available to “specialty occupation workers”, which include fashion models or professionals who hold a license necessary to practice their profession in the U.S.
+These visas are available to “specialty occupation workers”, which may include a wide variety of professions, including fashion models or individuals who hold a license necessary to practice their profession in the U.S.

 These visas are available to professional nurses.